Spokespeople and Experts

 Professor Dan Berney MA MB B Chir, FRCPath

-Professor Dan Berney MA MB B Chir, FRCPath leads the Orchid Research Tissue Bank in Charterhouse Square, London.
+Professor Dan Berney MA MB B Chir, FRCPath leads The Robert Lane Tissue Bank in Charterhouse Square, London.
 He is one of the UK’s leading genito-urinary pathologists.
 Our Tissue Bank addresses the lack of a bespoke tissue bank for translational research, providing a link between the laboratory and the clinic.

 It houses one of the largest collections of penile cancer tissues in Europe and the resource is used by researchers and clinicians from the UK and internationally.
 Professor Berney’s team continues to collect vital genito-urinary tissue and to construct conventional tissue micro arrays and biopsy tissue microarrays for current and future research and the interrogation of currently used clinic-pathological predictive and prognostic biomarkers.